 To get the most valuable data, you'll want to collect feedback during the training process, immediately after, and in the future once there's been enough time to see (or not see) the results.

-Create surveys and other instruments to ask the most pertinent questions of every stakeholder.
+Create employee engagement surveys and other instruments to ask the most pertinent questions of every stakeholder.
 However, consider inviting some open-ended responses, as well.
 Surveys will allow everyone to express frustrations, successes, and suggestions.

 12. Modify existing cross-training programs